GU-CLASP/GU-CLASP.github.io/content/pages/people/robin-cooper/index.md

 title: "Acting Head"
 profileImage: "Robin-Cooper3JPGcropped.JPG"
 ---
-Robin Cooper is a Senior Professor at CLASP and Professor emeritus of Computational Linguistics.
+Robin Cooper is a Senior Researcher at CLASP and Professor emeritus of Computational Linguistics.
 ` `
 ` `
 Webpage at University of Gothenburg: https://www.gu.se/en/about/find-staff/robincooper